hypertidy/vapour/README.md

 -   read access to *structural metadata* for individual raster sources.
--   read access for raw data using GDAL’s [RasterIO framework](http://www.gdal.org/classGDALRasterBand.html#a30786c81246455321e96d73047b8edf1) which *automatically takes care of data type translation and image decimation / replication if the buffer size is different than the size of the region being accessed* and provides control over the resampling algorithm used.
+-   read access for raw data using GDAL’s [RasterIO framework](http://www.gdal.org/classGDALRasterBand.html#a30786c81246455321e96d73047b8edf1) and its dynamic image decimation / replication resampling algorithms.

 The workflows available are intended to support development of applications in R for these vector and [raster